rsdoiel/antenna/science_and_technology.md

 date: 2025-01-09, updated: 2025-01-09, from: The Register (UK I.T.
 News)

-<h4>Deal supposed to end in 2017 continues to haunt HMRC procurement</h4> <p>In the last five years, the UK&#39;s tax collector has spent £3.8 billion with tech suppliers - including £591 million without any outside competition - on top of a £10 billion project intended to end in 2017.…</p>
+<h4>Deal supposed to end in 2017 continues to haunt tax collector procurement</h4> <p>In the last five years, the UK&#39;s tax collector has spent £3.8 billion with tech suppliers - including £591 million without any outside competition - on top of a £10 billion project intended to end in 2017.…</p>

 <br>